 Karel Hynek Macha

-There’s a well-established tradition of the young romantic poet as celebrity, and a cult of personality in literary terms if that poet has died a particularly young death.
+There’s a well-established tradition of the young romantic poet as a celebrity, and a cult of personality in literary terms if that poet has died a particularly young death.
 The archetype is Lord Byron, but other states have also elevated similar poetic figures to the pantheon of national literary hero, from Scotland’s Rabbie Burns to Russia’s Alexander Pushkin to Poland’s Adam Mickiewicz.
-The Czech Republic’s candidate for tragi-romantic national poet is Karel Hynek Macha, who died of pneumonia at the tender age of 25 in 1836.
+The Czech Republic’s candidate for the tragi-romantic national poet is Karel Hynek Macha, who died of pneumonia at the tender age of 25 in 1836.

 His modern reputation is based upon the lyrical epic poem “Máj” (May), which is now regarded as a classic work of Czech Romanticism and one of the best Czech poems ever written, containing as it does many of the precursors of 20th-century literature: existentialism, alienation, isolation, surrealism, etc.